dremok/ds-best-practices/README.md

-# ds-best-practices
-Python Best Practices for Data Science in Production
+# Python Best Practices for Data Science in Production